 Zaragoza Acres owns stallions licensed with Oldenburg and Hanoverian breed registries.
-We are currently offering our prized German Oldenburg Verband stallion Sandro’s Star for the 2018 breeding season, but check this page often for our other stallions when they become available.
+We are currently offering our prized German Oldenburg Verband stallion Sandro’s Star and Hanoverian Stallion Faramund for the 2020 breeding season, but check this page often for our other stallions when they become available.
 Also, once we have breeding contract with you for one of our stallions, you must create an account with Equine Reproduction Concepts (ERC) before we can schedule collection and shipment.

 16.3h 2008 German Oldenburg Verband Stallion